kais-chalghoumi/kais-chalghoumi/README.md

 I'm kais from Tunisia, im a software engineer.
 I really enjoy learning new technologies and languages.

 - 🔭 I’m currently working on a new project
-- 🌱 I’m currently learning DevOps and Django
+- 🌱 I’m currently learning DevOps

 ## You can check my LinkedIn from here :